• Skip to main content

 Cloves: Cloves add a warm and spicy flavor to the bitters.
 Use whole cloves for this recipe.

-Cacao nibs: Cacao nibs are chocolate in their purest form and they add a rich flavor, with notes of cocoa, to the bitters that greatly complements the other ingredients used.
+Cacao nibs: Cacao nibs are chocolate in their purest form and they add a rich flavor, with notes of cocoa, to the bitters that greatly complement the other ingredients used.

 Peppercorns: Peppercorns add a bit of subtle and complex heat to the mix.
 I prefer black peppercorns.

-Alcohol, Vinegar or Vegetable Glycerin: You can use something like bourbon or vodka here, cane alcohol also works well.
+Alcohol, Vinegar, or Vegetable Glycerin: You can use something like bourbon or vodka here, cane alcohol also works well.
 Apple cider vinegar is my preferred method if you want to go down the vinegar route.
-Or use a mixture of vegetable glycerin and distilled water or mountain spring water for the third option, that is a great option for kids due to its natural sweetness, or those that abstain from alcohol.
+Or use a mixture of vegetable glycerin and distilled water or mountain spring water for the third option, which is a great option for kids due to its natural sweetness, or those who abstain from alcohol.

 How to Make Walnut Bitters